SACGF/variantgrid_docs/analysis/nodes.md

 ![](images/nodes/conservation_node.png "Conservation Node")

 Filter by minimum conservation score.
-Higher scores indicate greater conservation and potential functional significance.
+Higher scores indicate greater conservation and potential functional importance.

-This filters by the PhastCons (identifies conserved elements) and PhyloP (assesses conservation or acceleration at individual sites)

-These tools have different scores, but all typically have a somewhat normal distribution with thin tails.
-Filtering is typically done at the 85-95th percentile
+This filter uses PhastCons (identifies conserved elements) and PhyloP (assesses conservation or acceleration at individual sites).
+While their scoring methods differ, both typically follow a somewhat normal distribution with thin tails.
+Filtering is usually applied at the 85th–95th percentile.

-In the editor, there is a simplified slider **Any scaled min** which adjusts the percentiles of the different scores.
-Variants are kept if any score is above thresholds.
+The **Any Scaled Min** slider simplifies this process by adjusting thresholds across scores.
+Variants are retained if any score exceeds the set thresholds.

-You can click *show individual conservation scores* which will reveal the values being auto-set by the master slider.
-Ticking the box "use individual sliders" allows you to adjust them independently
+To fine-tune, click *Show Individual Conservation Scores* to view auto-set values.
+Tick **Use Individual Sliders** to adjust thresholds independently.

 ![](images/node_editors/conservation.png)